Stop Scrolling. Start Doing

 You’re standing in your kitchen at 7:00 PM on a Friday.
-You didn't buy tickets six months ago for the stadium tour.
-You didn't book the trendy rooftop three weeks out.
-So, you conclude that the night is a wash and you might as well stay in your pajamas and scroll through other people's "highlights."
+You didn't buy tickets six months ago for the stadium tour or book the rooftop three weeks out.
+You conclude the night is a wash and stay in your pajamas to scroll through other people's highlights.

-Ignore the Billboard: If the event has a marketing budget, it’s probably full of people you don't want to talk to anyway.
-Look for the venues that don't have an Instagram strategy.
+Ignore the Billboard: If the event has a massive marketing budget, it’s probably full.
+Look for the venues in Chicago or Austin that don't have an aggressive Instagram strategy.

-The "Door" Reality: "Sold Out" online is often a lie.
-It means the digital allocation is gone.
-Most venues keep a handful of tickets for the people who actually have the balls to show up at the door.
+The "Door" Reality: "Sold Out" online is often just the digital allocation.
+Most venues keep a handful of entries for the people who actually show up at the door.
 Be that person.

 The Pivot is the Point: If the comedy show is packed, walk into the jazz bar next door.
 The "Win" is the act of being out in the world, not the specific setlist on the stage.

 A stadium show is a scripted commodity.
-A last-minute set in the back of a dive bar is high-stakes.
-The performer is hungry, the crowd is tight, and you have zero "Time Debt" invested.
-You didn't work for this night, so you can’t lose.
+A last-minute set in the back of a dive bar is high-stakes and high-reward.
+You didn't work for this night, so you have zero "Time Debt" invested.
+You can’t lose.
 That’s where the actual adventure lives—in the stuff you didn't see coming.

-The Adventria Move: We built the Events tab for the person who forgot it was Friday.
-We don't show you what’s trending in three months.
-We show you what’s happening in your radius right now.
+As a decision-making software application, Adventria is built for the person who forgot it was Friday.
+We don't show you what’s trending in three months; we show you what’s happening in your radius right now.

-We provide the target so you can stop being a spectator and start being an participant.
+We provide the target so you can stop being a spectator and start being a participant.
 Stop scrolling.
 Start doing.

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.